Ankush-Patil99/Heart-Stroke-Prediction-ML/README.md

   - Stroke Recall = **0.84**
   - Best ROC-AUC = **0.85**
 - This makes it the most clinically suitable model despite lower accuracy.
+> This project focuses on **real clinical trade-offs**, not just leaderboard metrics.

 ---